platformsh/platformsh-docs/sites/friday/src/get-started/flask/local-development/_index.md

 npm run build
 ```

-Now we can run npm start which will run start up webpack watch and start up our flask dev server:
+Now we can run npm start which will run start up webpack watch and start up our Flask dev server:

 ```shell
 npm run start